FSU Requirements for Admission

 Currently, only the ACT has an optional essay section that all students can take.
 The SAT used to also have an optional Essay section, but since June 2021, this has been discontinued unless you are taking the test as part of school-day testing in a few states.
 Because of this, no school requires the SAT Essay or ACT Writing section, but some schools do recommend certain students submit their results if they have them.

 FSU considers the SAT Essay/ACT Writing section optional and may not include it as part of their admissions consideration.
-You don't need to worry too much about Writing for this school, but other schools you're applying to may require it.
+You don't need to worry too much about Writing for this school, but other schools you're applying to may require or recommend it.

 Final Admissions Verdict